 The City of Silverton water system is comprised of:

-Two water treatment plants at the Ames Street location with a combined treatment capacity of 5.5 million gallons per day in the winter and 4.0 million gallons per day during the summer
+Two water treatment plants at the Ames Street location have a combined capacity of 2.5 million gallons per day in the winter and 4.0 million gallons per day during the summer

 Silverton reservoir - water supply storage

 30 miles of water distribution lines

 Three treated water storage tanks totaling 4.5 million gallons